-Even more devastating, though, is the number of American people able to bear children who will be directly affected should Roe be overturned.
-Of course, those most directly impacted will be poor people of color living in the 26 or so states that are expected to essentially outlaw abortions if Dobbs is successful.
+Even more devastating, though, is the number of American people able to bear children who will be directly affected now that Roe has been overturned.
+Of course, those most directly impacted will be poor people of color living in the 26 or so states that are expected to essentially outlaw abortions.
 Those states, primarily in the South and Midwest, will officially close the few abortion clinics that are left in places like Texas—where some of the most rigid antiabortion laws have been put in place—Arkansas, West Virginia, Georgia, Nebraska, Iowa, Indiana, and more.
 Women seeking abortions from states labeled “hostile” toward abortion rights legislation—Mississippi, Kentucky, Missouri, and Louisiana among them—will have to travel to other states to where the procedure has not been banned.
 For a person living in Florida, Wyoming, or Oklahoma (all of which are considered “hostile” states) that could mean hours, and even days of travel; that is, if you have access to a mode of transportation and are able to take time off of work.

-The news is grim and stressful to say the least.
+The news is grim and stressful, to say the least.
 But it’s also caused a surge in support for pro-choice organizations, abortion rights groups, healthcare providers, and abortion funds, which have seen a spike in donations since May 2.
-(According to NPR, national group The Abortion Care Network raised $250,000 last week, which was “the largest influx of donations the association has seen.”)
+(According to NPR, national group The Abortion Care Network raised $250,000 in early May, which was “the largest influx of donations the association has seen.”)
 If you’re feeling defeated, know that you are not alone—but that you have the power to take action.
-Consider donating to any of the groups we’ve rounded up below in the fight for women’s reproductive health—while keeping in mind that people of many different genders can get pregnant.
+Consider donating to any of the groups we’ve rounded up below; for more, take a look at this document, which provides information on abortion funds by state.
+We won’t go down without a fight.

 Following the opinion draft leak, Planned Parenthood created an action fund specifically for donations to help support the nonprofit organization’s mission: to provide reproductive health care in the United States and globally.
 You can donate to the link above, or visit plannedparenthood.org for more information.